 When changing a Water Filter Cartridge remember, it is important to change the water filter cartridge promptly to keep the filter untainted for maximum use.
 Make sure you have a bucket on hand and something to mop up any spillages that may occur.
 Ensure the area is clear of any hazards, for example anything electrical.

-1. Close stopcock/Shut off water supply to your water filter housing.
+- Close stopcock / shut off water supply to your water filter housing.

-6. Inspect the O-ring, which secures between the groove, the bowl and the head, for any damage such as nicks or cuts.
-Replace with a new O-ring if necessary.
+- Inspect the o-ring, which secures between the groove, the bowl and the head, for any damage such as nicks or cuts.
+Replace with a new o-ring if necessary.

-8. CG end cap filter - Remove the new cartridge from its packaging and place it into the sump.
-Ensure the O-ring seal on the filter cartridge is correctly fitted around the spigot in the housing head.
+- CG end cap filter – Remove the new cartridge from its packaging and place it into the sump.
+Ensure the o-ring seal on the filter cartridge is correctly fitted around the spigot in the housing head.

-9. Screw the sump of the filter housing back onto the head by hand.
+- Screw the sump of the filter housing back on the head by hand.
 Do not use the sump removal spanner as this may lead to over tightening and damage.

 The salt concentrated water (known as ‘concentrate’) is sent to drain and this action across the membrane washes contaminants from the surface preventing the membrane from fouling.
 Some systems allow for a proportion of the concentrate to be recycled through the RO feed to save water albeit at the detriment to membrane life.
 All membrane manufacturers agree that the life of the membrane is largely affected by the pre-filtration and pre-treatment used, effective pre-filtration and pre-treatment where required is the key to efficient use of membranes.
 The Temperature of the feed water should also be considered as this affects the level of permeate production.

 Carbon is heated to 540⁰C in the absence of oxygen which bakes off any impurities and then is superheated to 870⁰C using steam to activate the carbon.
 This process creates a network of cracks and pores which results in a massive surface area, maximising the effectiveness of the carbon.